EleutherAI/gpt-neox/README.md

 <h3 id="wandb">Weights & Biases</h3>

 EleutherAI is currently using [Weights & Biases to record our experiments](https://wandb.ai/eleutherai/neox).
 If you are logged into Weights & Biases on your machine&mdash;you can do this by executing `wandb login`&mdash;your runs will automatically be recorded.
 There are two optional fields associated with Weights & Biases: <code><var>wandb_group</var></code> allows you to name the run group and <code><var>wandb_team</var></code> allows you to assign your runs to an organization or team account.
+Dependencies for Weights & Biases monitoring can be found in and installed from `./requirements/requirements-wandb.txt`.

 ### TensorBoard

-We also support using TensorBoard via the <code><var>tensorboard-dir</var></code> field.
+We support using TensorBoard via the <code><var>tensorboard_dir</var></code> field.
 Dependencies required for TensorBoard monitoring can be found in and installed from `./requirements/requirements-tensorboard.txt`.

 ## Administrative Notes